Transcript of interview with Judith Duquemin for Saturation Point

 JD I am currently researching a set of geometric compositions for the creation of a digital animation.
 As paintings, they explore asymmetry in pictorial composition in unconventional ways, drawing upon Renaissance art and Arab science as well as recent discoveries in the field of particle physics.
 The project involves quite a lot of visual research, using regular and irregular polygons.
 My research for this project included excursions to Florence in Italy, and Granada in Spain.

-©Copyright Patrick Morrissey and Clive Hancock All rights reserved.
+© Copyright Patrick Morrissey and Hanz Hancock All rights reserved.